abhishekdipu/notes-redux/notes/2_redux_any_JS_app/1. basics/3. Actions/what and why.md

 - The only way your application can interact with the store
 - It Carry some information from your app to the redux store
-- Plain JavaScript objects
+- Action will always be Plain JavaScript objects
-- Have a 'type' property that indicates the type of action being performed
+- Should always have a 'type' property that indicates the type of action being performed
 - The 'type' property is typically defined as string constants

 ## how to use action?